rochus-keller/LeanOpenQNX/README.md

 This fork aims to make QNX Neutrino's excellent microkernel architecture accessible to:
 - Computer science students learning RTOS design
-- Hobbyists experimenting with Raspberry Pi
+- Hobbyists experimenting with Raspberry Pi and PC
 - Developers wanting to understand microkernel concepts
 - Anyone interested in real-time operating systems

 ## License & Copyright

 **Original QNX Code**: Copyright © QNX Software Systems Limited
-**Build System & Modifications**: Copyright © 2025 Rochus Keller
+**Build System & Additions**: Copyright © 2025 Rochus Keller

 QNX® is a registered trademark of BlackBerry Limited.
 This project is not affiliated with or endorsed by BlackBerry/QNX.